COVID-19 Safety Guidelines

 Baggage storage is available free of charge in the Shannon Heritage gift shop on the ground floor of the Visitor Centre.

 Touring bikes can be hired locally in Lahinch and Doolin, while e-bikes can be hired in Kilfenora.

 Check Burren.ie for looped cycle routes.

-There are many nationwide operators offering luxury coach tours of Ireland during the peak period of April to September.
+There are many nationwide operators offering luxury coach tours of Ireland.
 Most incorporate the main visitor attractions from east to west and north to south of Ireland.
 Visit www.itoa-ireland.com for details.

 To get the most from your trip, we recommend you visit outside the peak periods of 11.00am – 4.00pm.
 What could be better than an early-evening solitary walk on the cliff edge?
 We also advise you to spend time in County Clare – stay overnight in the local towns and villages and visit the attractions.

 If your time is very short and you do not have any other option you can also take a day coach trip to the Cliffs of Moher from Ennis, Limerick, Cork, Galway or Dublin all year round.
 A day tour usually takes a full day leaving Dublin at 7 am and returning at 7 pm or later.
 (Please remember you will be in the bus for a minimum of 7 hours).